 1. The Toe Cap

 The first difference is indeed that toe cap.
-Every version of the Captain boot has an extra strip of leather over the toe.
+Every version of the Captain boot has a few lines of stitching over the toe break.

 It’s worth emphasizing that it isn’t, as I incorrectly noted in the video above, another strip of leather.
 In boots like the Red Wing Iron Ranger, another layer of leather is added on top of the end of the boot to offer a little more protection, however the Captain’s toecap is two pieces of leather stitched together, as opposed to on top of one another.
-I wouldn’t really emphasize the protectiveness, but it does add a bit more structure to the toe.
+I wouldn’t really emphasize the protectiveness, but this does add a bit more structure to the toe.
 Toe caps can also sometimes make small feet look smaller, so if that’s a concern then you might want to consider the plain toe President.